ZeiP/e-petitions/README.md

 * You will need to set up the `config/database.yml`.
 Set the password you used earlier for the `epets` postgres user
 * Run `$ bin/setup` - installs bundler, bundles, and sets up your dev/test databases

+## Set up your development environment (with docker)

+* Clone the repo to your local machine
+* Install and configure Docker and Docker-compose
+* remove `-d` from the `bundle exec rails s` line in the run_rails.sh file if it's there
+* run `docker-compose -f docker-compose.dev.yml up`

 ## Run the app

 * `rails s`